EliasVansteenkiste/FPGA-CAD-Framework/README.md

 Development
 ---------------
-Lasagne is a work in progress, input is welcome.
+The FPGA Placement Framework is a work in progress, input is welcome.